botirk38/zeropool/README.md

 let pool = BufferPool::new();

-// Get a buffer (automatically zeroed and returned to pool when dropped) let mut buffer = pool.get(1024 * 1024); // 1MB
+// Get a buffer (high-performance, not zeroed by default) let mut buffer = pool.get(1024 * 1024); // 1MB

 // Use it for I/O or data processing file.read(&mut buffer)?;

+// Zero manually if needed for security buffer.fill(0);

-// Buffer automatically zeroed and returned to pool here
+// Buffer automatically returned to pool when dropped
 ```

 ## Key Features

 ### Security First 🔒

-- **Memory zeroing**: Buffers are not zeroed by default for maximum performance (users can manually zero if needed)
+- **Performance-first memory management**: Buffers are not zeroed by default for maximum performance
-- **No information leakage**: Previous data never exposed to new allocations
+- **Optional security**: Users can manually zero buffers when information leakage prevention is required
 - **Safe Rust**: Zero unsafe memory operations (only safe Send/Sync trait impls)
 - **Optional memory pinning**: Prevent sensitive data from swapping to disk